 Here are some of the most effective BFCM ads, from DTC retailers who know the playbook.

-The biggest name in deals is the biggest name in eCommerce, (they're also a Superside client!) and they’re letting the deals “come to you”.
+The biggest name in deals is the biggest name in eCommerce, (they're also a Superside customer!) and they’re letting the deals “come to you”.
 The well-known cardboard Amazon box comes to life in the form of a living deal, rushing to alert you of the absurd discounts on select items.

 While amazon often leans on a simple, merch-first-but-cheaper approach, they venture off the beaten path here: A less direct, but nonetheless tantalizing implication of deals awaiting.
 There are few strangers to Amazon in the industrialized world, and they play into their larger-than-life identity with simplicity and logo-centrism.